The Mergers & Acquisitions Litigation Review: Argentina

 Under Argentine law there are no specific defences in post-M&A claims between the parties to the deal but all defences based on the circumstances of the case are admitted.

-These defences are also applicable in arbitrations to the extent that the applicable regulations refer to Argentine procedural law.56
+These defences are also applicable in arbitrations to the extent that the applicable regulations refer to Argentine procedural law.48

 Arbitration clauses are enforceable and respected by local courts.
-According to the CCC58 and the NCCPC59 only those matters that are eligible for settlement between the parties can be submitted to arbitration proceedings.
-Depending on the magnitude of the conflict, arbitrations are usually agreed under the regulations of the International Chamber of Commerce (ICC) or the UNCITRAL rules (the latter being ad hoc arbitrations, while the former administrated ones).
-ICC arbitration is generally agreed for cases that may involve a contingency in excess of US$1 million.
+According to the CCC50 and the NCCPC,51 only those matters that are eligible for settlement between the parties can be submitted to arbitration proceedings.
+Depending on the magnitude of the conflict, arbitrations are usually agreed under the regulations of the International Chamber of Commerce (ICC) or the UNCITRAL rules (the latter concerning ad hoc arbitrations, the former administrated ones).
 There are also several permanent arbitration tribunals applying their own procedural rules with the capacity to issue awards.
-The main private institutions providing arbitration services are the Arbitral Tribunal of the Buenos Aires Stock Exchange, the Permanent Arbitral Tribunal of the Argentine Chamber of Commerce, the General Court of Arbitration and Mediation of the College of Notaries of the City of Buenos Aires and the Business Centre of Mediation and Arbitration Civil Association.60

 Likewise, Argentine law accepts the formation of ad hoc arbitration courts, which may be appointed before or after a claim is filed before judicial courts.
 The applicable proceedings and the matters to be settled by such arbitration courts are decided by the parties through arbitration agreements.